MicrosoftDocs/power-platform/power-platform/admin/geographical-availability-copilot.md

 > [!NOTE]
 > Copilot and genearative AI features that are generally available are enabled by default.
 However, you might need to allow data movement across regions to use all copilot and generative AI features.

-## Understanding the regions involved with copilots and generative AI features
+## Regions involved with copilots and generative AI features

 When you use copilots and generative AI features, **your inputs (prompts) and outputs (results) might move outside of your region to the location where the generative AI feature is hosted**.
 We do not use your data to train, retrain, or improve Azure OpenAI Service foundation models.